iHasKn33s/DAQ-Technical-Assessment/brainstorming.md

 console log
 reset the count and time
 should loop

-as we cannot edit data-emulator we need to check for an extra '}' bracket on the second last digit of the string
+3.
+should be a simple if to check for red then yellow and if none then green.

 ## Cloud